greg-raven/grus/_posts/2021-02-21-help-stop-the-biden-amnesty.md

 ---
 title: 'Help stop the Biden amnesty'
-date: '2021-02-21T07:45:31-08:00'
 layout: post
 categories:
 - Letters
 tags:
 - amnesty
-    - 'Representative Jay Obernolte'
+- Representative Jay Obernolte
-    - 'Senator Alex Padilla'
+- Senator Alex Padilla
-    - 'Senator Dianne Feinstein'
+- Senator Dianne Feinstein
+- visa lottery
 ---

 Please oppose the Biden amnesty bill!

-Rep. Linda Sanchez has introduced Resident Biden’s mass amnesty for illegal aliens, the U.S. Citizenship Act of 2021.
-The Gang of 8’s 2013 amnesty legislation was a bad bill, but the Biden amnesty bill is incalculably worse.
+Rep. Linda Sanchez has introduced Resident Biden's mass amnesty for illegal aliens, the U.S. Citizenship Act of 2021.
+The Gang of 8's 2013 amnesty legislation was a bad bill, but the Biden amnesty bill is incalculably worse.

-The U.S. Citizenship Act of 2021 doesn’t even contain a fig leaf of immigration enforcement and expands legal immigration while millions of American workers still struggle as a result of the Covid-19 pandemic.
+The U.S. Citizenship Act of 2021 doesn't even contain a fig leaf of immigration enforcement and expands legal immigration while millions of American workers still struggle as a result of the Covid-19 pandemic.

 In addition to its mass amnesty provisions, the bill would expand chain migration, expand the visa lottery, expand employment-based green cards, roll back interior enforcement efforts, and scrap the three- and ten-year re-entry bans.